Jabulani-N/atlas-gan/dev_notes/report-mnist.md

 image quality
 * Unfortunately, I was not yet able to have the generator produce a final image to view, but adding the code to do so should be very doable.

+other relevant factors
+* Improvements I'd like to make are as follows:
+  1. add code to preview the final generator output.
+      * this way, I will be able to ensure training results are actually imrpoving
+  1.    convert the structure to [tensorflow](https://www.tensorflow.org/tutorials/generative/dcgan)
+        * this is a much larger task, but will be necessary for the following:
+        * Because I feel I fully understand the logic of steps taken, and they are each broken into pieces, I believe it is a very achievable revamp, given time.
+  2. have complete training on custom imageset.
+      * in particular, I want this to be set up to work even on very high quality images, which Tensorflow should enable via GPU usage.
+      * the current project is using CPU only, so it ends up inefficient for the task.